 Housing Wire - “1 in 3 homes is unaffordable and a bubble is forming” (4-4-14)

 “More than half the homes currently on the market in seven major American metros are currently unaffordable for local residents, and one-third of homes for sale are unaffordable by historic standards.”

 Hard Money Loan Closed

-San Bernardino, California hard money loan closed by The Norris Group private lending.
-Real estate investor received loan for $195,000 on a 4 bedroom, 2 bathroom home appraised for $320,000.
+Carson, California hard money loan closed by The Norris Group private lending.
+Real estate investor received loan for $170,000 on a 2 bedroom, 1 bathroom home appraised for $343,000.

 Bruce Norris of The Norris Group will be speaking in Washington D.C. for the MBA’s Single-Family Rental Finance Summit on Tuesday, April 22, 2014.

 For more information about The Norris Group’s California hard money loans or our California Trust Deed investments, visit the website or call our office at 951-780-5856 for more information.
 For upcoming California real estate investor training and events, visit The Norris Group website and our California investor calendar.
 You’ll also find our award-winning real estate radio show on KTIE 590am at 6pm on Saturdays or you can listen to over 170 podcasts in our free investor radio archive.